larserikfinholt/jquery-vertical-timeline/README.md

 # jQuery Vertical Timeline

-Forked from the [Super Awesome Vertical Timeline](https://github.com/balancemedia/Timeline).
+Forked from jQuery addition https://github.com/MinnPost/jquery-vertical-timeline which is again forked from the [Super Awesome Vertical Timeline](https://github.com/balancemedia/Timeline).
 A running example can be found [here](http://minnpost.github.com/jquery-vertical-timeline/example.html).
 Please see the Credits below for some restrictions on use.

 ## How to Use